stolt45/-Covid-Vaccine-Scheduling-Tips/Readme.md

 Once you get your first dose (for Pfizer or Moderna) then you should automatically get your second dose scheduled.
 So the guide is really on finding that first dose.

-There are a lot of places that are offering vaccines right now, most all pharmacys do.
-That means a lot of grocrey stores offer bookings.
+There are a lot of places that are offering vaccines right now, most all pharmacies do.
+That means a lot of grocery stores offer bookings.
 When they release new appointments they tend to go quickly.
 So the real key is to have an understanding for a particular place releases new appointments and then going to their site and booking quickly!

 If you have the ability to drive or catch a ride a few towns over it can greatly increase your chances of finding something.
 Smaller towns tend to have more appointments